-A super-sleek combo ideal for a small flat or kitchen, the Jakob dining set will comfortably seat a party of four.
+A super-sleek combo ideal for a small kitchen design, the Jakob dining set will comfortably seat a party of four.
 A toughened glass top should prevent sneaky scratches, while each chair is comfortably cushioned and upholstered in a practical grey fabric.
 It costs £965, Furniture Village.

 2. Opt for a lime-washed finish in a rustic space

 The six-seater Camille dining set has been given a good old lime-washed finish to really bring out the grain of the oak used.
-This is a great family set for those few meals that don’t take place in the kitchen or in front of the telly – £1,643, The Cotswold Company.
+This is a great family set for those few meals that don’t take place in the kitchen or in front of the telly.

 3. Choose a classic table design that lasts a lifetime

 We suspect the Royal family might have different furniture at their grand Scottish residence, though this round six seater dining set is certainly very fetching.
 The Balmoral set comprises classic, upholstered chairs with a very sturdy mahogany table.

 4. Opt for clean-lined furniture in a minimalist space

 Perfect for those envy-inducingly minimalist open-plan dining areas (you know the sort), this clean-lined Damara dining set will seat four lucky patrons – or six, should you invest in a further two chairs.

 5. Mix and match seating options to maximise space